chrisquinnr/getFxApp/README.md

 Demonstrating https://github.com/chrisquinnr/getFx

+If you haven't already:

+`gem install sinatra`

-Clone this repo, then run
+Clone this repo, jump into the project directory, then run

+`gem install getFx-cq`

+and then

 `ruby getFxApp.rb`

-inside the project directory, and sinatra will take the stage over on `localhost:4567`
+and sinatra will take the stage over on `localhost:4567`

 Visiting the site root `/` will return default values from the gem.

-The forex feed cand be queried using URLS constructed thus
+The forex feed can be queried using URLS constructed thus

 `/JPY/2017-02-02/40`

 A simple UI is currently showing the conversion to euros as our default currency.

-Maniuplating the URL shold return the forex rate for the supplied currency, to euros, for the amount supplied, on the date supplied.
+Manipulating the URL should return the forex rate for the supplied currency, to euros, for the amount supplied, on the date supplied.

 ## Next Steps
 * Add more advanced UI features (to / from currency selector)
 * Move date param to final url option (easier optional handling)
-* Define an easier way to bootstrap the xml
+* Define an easier way to bootstrap the xml (current hosted static on AWS)

 ## Open source resources used in this project